michaelwayman/pychat/README.md

 -----END CERTIFICATE-----
 ```

-Note: DO NOT combine the CA certificate with its key.
-Only the CA certificate is needed to validate other certificates.
+Note: For the central authority (CA) you shouldn't comvine the key and cert.
+Only the cert is used to confirm others and only the cert should be shared.
-The CA key is only needed to issue new certificates.
-It should be kept offline, air-gapped, in a dry-cool-place.
+The CA key should be kept offline, air-gapped, in a dry-cool-place.
+The key is only needed to issue new certificates.

-With this in mind, running SSL encryption would look like this:
+#### Running SSL encryption looks like this:

 ```shell
 # Server